xuhaike/Bi-metric-search/readme.md

 ### Step 1: create the environment

-You need to generate our environment from `requirement.txt`
+You need to generate our environment from `requirements.txt`

 ```bash
 pip install -r requirements.txt